-Mr. Tou Kin Chuen, aged 40, is the independent non-executive director of the Company and Sun Century Group Limited (Stock code: 1383), is the principal of Roger K.C.
-Tou & Co., Mr. Tou graduated from the Hong Kong Shue Yan University (formerly known as Hong Kong Shue Yan College) with a Honours Diploma in Accounting in 2001.
-He is experienced in audit, taxation, company secretarial, insolvency and finance for over 15 years.
+Mr. Tou Kin Chuen, aged 42, is the independent non-executive director of the Company and Suncity Group Holdings Limited (Stock code: 1383), is the principal of Roger K.C.
+Tou & Co., Mr. Tou graduated from the Hong Kong Shue Yan University with a Honours Diploma in Accounting in 2001.
+He is experienced in audit, taxation, company secretarial, insolvency and finance for over 20 years.
 Mr. Tou is a member of the Hong Kong Institute of Certified Public Accountants and an associate of the Taxation Institute of Hong Kong.

-Mr. Chan Tin Lup, Trevor, aged 57, has been in the legal field for over 20 years.
+Mr. Chan Tin Lup, Trevor, aged 59, has been in the legal field for over 26 years.
 He received his law degree from the University of London and his Postgraduate Diploma in Legal Practice from the University of Wolverhampton with commendation.
-Mr. Chan has been an independent non-executive director of National Arts Holdings Limited (Stock Code: 8228), a company registered in Bermuda and the shares of which are listed on the Growth Enterprise Market ("GEM") of The Stock Exchange of Hong Kong Limited, since 13 May 2009.
+Mr. Chan has been an independent non-executive director of National Arts Entertainment and Culture Group Limited (Stock Code: 8228), a company registered in Bermuda and the shares of which are listed on the Growth Enterprise Market ("GEM") of The Stock Exchange of Hong Kong Limited, since 13 May 2009.

-Mr. Jim Ka Shun, aged 34, is a holder of Bachelor of Engineering in Computer Engineering from The Hong Kong University of Science and Technology in 2004.
-Mr. Jim is a Financial Risk Manager (FRM) of the Global Association of Risk Professionals and a licensed person to carry out type 9 (asset management) regulated activity under the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO").
-Mr. Jim has over 9 years of relevant experience in financial industry, including the asset management sector.
-Mr. Jim has been appointed as the executive director and type 9 responsible officer of Great Wall Securities Limited ("Great Wall") since April 2015.
+Mr. Jim Ka Shun, aged 36, is a holder of Bachelor of Engineering in Computer Engineering from The Hong Kong University of Science and Technology in 2004.
+Mr. Jim is a Financial Risk Manager (FRM) of the Global Association of Risk Professionals.
+Mr. Jim has over 10 years of relevant experience in financial industry, with extensive experiences and knowledge in mergers and acquisitions, corporate finance, investment in various asset classes.
+From April 2015 to April 2018, Mr. Jim was appointed as the executive director and type 9 responsible officer of Great Wall Securities Limited.
+Currently, Mr. Jim is appointed as the executive director and type 4 and 9 responsible officer of Golden Great China Fund Management Limited.
+And he is also executive director of China Financial Leasing Group Limited(stock code: 2312), a company listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").